People often ask me how we pay for all of this… the palatial office, the jet-setting bike journo lifestyle, the cake?

 What matters to our advertisers - more than the numbers of people who come to the site every day is road.cc’s reputation with those users - that’s what they are buying in to.
 That’s just one of the reasons why our reputation with you is so important to us and why we’re not going to do anything to jeopardise that reputation.
 Our advertisers wouldn’t expect otherwise - especially when it comes to reviews.
 They’ll take a bad review on the chin if people trust the good ones.

-If the bike ads pay the rent and the wages, and the agency ads keep the lights on, then the affiliate links buy the cake.
+If the bike and programmatic ads pay the rent, wages, and keep the lights on, then the affiliate links buy the cake and pay the coffee bill and some of the other bills too.
 We don’t make massive amounts of money from them but they’re a nice to have marginal gain from something we’d do anyway.

-Nearly all the links on road.cc to somewhere you can buy something are affiliate links - some aren’t, if whoever is selling that product isn’r part of an affiliate linking program and we wouldn’t not link to them if they weren’t.
+Nearly all the links on road.cc to somewhere you can buy something are affiliate links – some aren’t, if it's not an affiliate link it's because whoever is selling that product isn’t part of an affiliate linking program and we wouldn’t not link to them if they weren’t.
 If you click on an affiliate link and buy something we get a small percentage paid back to us.
 Very small.
 We’d put those links in anyway because it’s helpful to the person reading the review or buyers guide so if we get something back it’s a bonus.
 We’re not alone in using affiliate links - most websites use them, and certainly all of our competitors, we’re just telling you.

 The main places they appear on the site are in reviews and buyers guides and our approach is to find and link to the best delivered in the UK price.
 It can be a slow process because the best advertised price is not always the best UK delivered price so we actually have to go and stick stuff in baskets to make sure.
-In fact it’s become such a labour intensive process that we’ve now signed up to an automated system Monetiser101 -powers our Daily Deals section and the price comparison service we are plugging in to our reviews.
+In fact it became such a labour intensive process that a few years bak we signed up to an automated system – Monetiser101 powers our Daily Deals section and the price comparison widget plugged in to our reviews and many of the deals in our DealClincher site.
+The other buying links are still done the old fashioned way though.

-The big advantage for us, apart from the money, is that it will free up time for our reviews production team, the big advantage for anyone reading the reviewer is that that widget is constantly updating so there will always be a choice of relevant deals whereas at the moment we have no way of knowing if the the retailer we’ve linked to still offers the best deal, or is out of stock etc, etc.
+The big advantage for us, apart from the money, is that it will free up time for our reviews production team, the big advantage for anyone reading the review is that that widget is constantly updating so there will always be a choice of relevant deals.

 Any downsides?
 Well the Monetiser widget can only read data that is uploaded to the affiliate networks so if a retailer is not part of a supported affiliate network it wont pull in their price.
 That said, we reckon we’ve got the vast majority of online retailers covered.
 If Monetiser can’t find a retailer selling whatever it is then nothing will show and we go back to doing it the old fashioned way of trying to find a shop selling it online and linking to them.